 Clients seek ways to treat leachate, wastewater and other effluents stored in catchment basins efficiently and effectively.
-Here are some examples:
+Here are some examples.

-In the first pond, a 15HP (11.2kW) surface hydro-mixer was replaced with a 10HP (7.5kW) rotary claw compressor and linear Bubble Tubing® diffusers installed at the bottom of the basin.
+A 15 HP (11.2 kW) surface hydro-mixer was replaced with a 10 HP (7.5 kW) rotary claw compressor in the first pond along with linear Bubble Tubing® diffusers installed at the bottom of the basin.
 This change reduced electrical consumption and eliminated the need for machinery and electricity in the water.
 The result was a high level of oxygen in the water that immediately met environmental standards and provided significant energy savings.

 The customer’s engineers were looking for an alternative solution that would develop less turbulence in the water but still provide high oxygen inputs to maintain the leachate tank under aerobic conditions.

-A CanadianAir Diffusion ™ aeration system using the Bubble Tubing® was offered as a solution to this city in the Eastern Townships of Quebec.
-The aeration system was compared to others by an independent engineering firm mandated by the municipality to determine the best option between the CanadianAir Diffusion™, Atara and Biolac systems.
-Our system came out ahead of the other two proposed systems.
-The actual results obtained by the CanadianAir Diffusion aeration system have been impressive compared to the results from previous systems.
+We suggested a CanadianAir™ aeration system using Bubble Tubing® as a solution for this city of the Eastern Townships of Quebec.
+An independent engineering firm was mandated by the municipality to determine the best option between the CanadianAir™, the Atara and the Biolac systems.
+The actual results obtained showed that our aeration system came out ahead of the other two proposed systems.
+CanadianAir™ aeration system has provided impressive results compared to the results of the past.

-This municipal client was looking for new technologies to aerate leachate from a dumpsite.
+This municipal client was looking for new technologies to aerate leachate from a dump site.

-With a new manager it was determined that there should be a better way to aerate the leachate.
-They contacted us to test our Bubble Tubing® diffusion system.
-Eventually they replaced all their surface aerators and are now exclusively using our CanadianAir Diffusion Systems with Bubble Tubing®.
-Their power requirements have been dramatically reduced and their discharge standards are now being respected, enabling them to increase their operations and their revenues.
+With a new manager, it was determined that there should be a better way to aerate the leachate.
+They contacted us to test our Bubble Tubing®.
+Eventually, they replaced all their surface aerators and are now exclusively using our CanadianAir™ Systems with Bubble Tubing®.
+Their power requirements have been dramatically reduced, and their discharge standards are now being respected, enabling them to increase their operations and their revenues.

 A Canadian company provides construction and waste management services including composting services.